SouradiptoC/CodonU/README.md

     - Calculate Aromaticity
     - Calculate gravy

-One can also can calculate the multivariate analysis, popularly known as correspondence analysis (COA) for the codons easily.
+One can also calculate the multivariate analysis, popularly known as correspondence analysis (COA) for the codons easily.
 Supported calculations are: